Barwin out 'a couple weeks' after arm surgery

-THOUSAND OAKS, Calif. -- Los Angeles Rams outside linebacker Connor Barwin had surgery to repair a broken bone in his left forearm and will be out "a couple weeks," head coach Sean McVay announced late Monday afternoon.
+THOUSAND OAKS, Calif. -- Los Angeles Rams outside linebacker Connor Barwin had surgery to repair a broken bone in his left forearm and will be out "a couple weeks," coach Sean McVay announced late Monday afternoon.

 Barwin, 31, had a plate inserted to stabilize the bone earlier in the day, and McVay said the procedure "went really well."
 Samson Ebukam, a rookie fourth-round pick, will replace Barwin on the strong side.